-With the release of our line of unflavored Royale tea blends, we thought it was time to delve a little deeper into the world of tea knowledge.
-Today, let’s take a closer look at black tea.
+Black tea is just… black tea, right?
+It’s a bit more nuanced than that.
+We thought it was time to delve a little deeper into the world of tea knowledge, so today we’re taking a closer look at black tea.

 What Makes It Black?